kotano/pyTempo/about.md

 ## Our goals:
-- Create a user-friendly application with intuitive interface and all of the necessary functionality for task and time management
+- To create a user-friendly application with intuitive interface and all of the necessary functionality for task and time management
-- Introduce time management principles in the hope of their further integration into society
+- To introduce time management principles in the hope of their further integration into society